Diagnostics for Conditional Density Models and Bayesian Inference Algorithms: Existing Diagnostics are Insensitive to Covariate Transformations

 \section{Existing Diagnostics are Insensitive to Covariate Transformations}

-Let $\mathcal{D}=\{(\X_1,Y_1),\ldots,(\X_n,Y_n)\}$ denote an i.i.d. sample from $F_{\X,Y}$, the joint distribution of $(\X,Y)$ for a random variable $Y \in \mathcal{Y} \subset \mathbb{R}$ (in Section \ref{sec:multivariate}, $Y$ is multivariate), and a random vector $\X \in \mathcal{X} \subset \mathbb{R}^d$.
+Let $\mathcal{D}=\{(\X_1,Y_1),\ldots,(\X_n,Y_n)\}$ denote an i.i.d. sample from $F_{\X,Y}$, the joint distribution of $(\X,Y)$ for a random variable $Y \in \mathcal{Y} \subseteq \mathbb{R}$ (in Section \ref{sec:multivariate}, $Y$ is multivariate), and a random vector $\X \in \mathcal{X} \subseteq \mathbb{R}^d$.
 In a prediction setting, $\mathcal{D}$ represents a hold-out set not used to train $\widehat f$.
 In a Bayesian setting, $Y$ represents the parameter of interest (sometimes also denoted with $\theta$), and each element of $\mathcal{D}$ is obtained by first drawing $Y_i$ from the prior distribution, and then drawing $\X_i$ from the statistical model of $\X|Y_i$.

-Our goal is to check whether the conditional density model $\widehat{f}(y|\x)$ is a good estimate of the true density $f(y|\x)$.
-Ideally, such a test should be able to distinguish any model $\widehat{f}(y|\x)$ from the true density $f(y|\x)$, as well as locate discrepancies in the feature space $\mathcal{X}$.
+Ideally, a test should be able to distinguish \textit{any} given alternative conditional density model $\widehat{f}(y|\x)$ from the true density $f(y|\x)$, as well as locate discrepancies in the feature space $\mathcal{X}$.
 More precisely, a test should be able to identify what we in this section define as global and local consistency. \begin{Definition}[\textbf{Global Consistency}] An estimate $\widehat f(y|\x)$ is globally consistent with the density $ f(y|\x)$ if the following null hypothesis holds:

-\end{Definition} Existing diagnostics typically calibrate density models by computing PIT values on independent data, which were not used to estimate $\widehat f(y|\x)$:
+\end{Definition} Note that $\widehat f$ is a particular fixed conditional density estimate, and we test whether samples from $\widehat f$ are consistent with samples from $f$.
+Existing diagnostics typically validate density models by computing PIT values on independent data, which were not used to estimate $\widehat f(y|\x)$:

 \begin{Definition}[\textbf{PIT}] Fix $\x \in \mathcal{X}$ and $y \in \mathcal{Y}$.
 The probability integral transform of $y$ at $\x$, as modeled by the conditional density estimate $\widehat{f}(y|\x)$, is